 Use of tests where appropriate.

-The Meadows Primary monitor progress in lots of different ways.
-This is to ensure that the teaching matches the needs of the individual children.
-All children will receive quality first teaching and then if more targeted supported is needed then this will be identified and planned for by teachers.
+The Meadows Primary School monitor progress in lots of different ways.
+This is to ensure that the teaching matches the needs of individual children.
+All children will receive quality first teaching.
+If more targeted supported is needed then this will be identified and planned for by teachers.

 Middle and Senior Leadership teams carry out regular book scrutinies and provide constructive feedback to all teachers.

 Learning walks and observations are also carried out throughout the year to ensure a high level of teaching practise.